azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 ## Merit
 1. Possible to guess the meaning of the term and enable to understand the term like a native
-2. (1) enable learners to proceed learning if tutorial lacks explanation of the term
+2. (1) enables learners to proceed learning if tutorial lacks explanation of the term